Monitor Dedicated Gen 2 metrics

 RAM measures overall RAM usage, displaying the percentage of the RAM available for each host.

-For this example, each host has been granted 4 GB of memory.
-The upper limit in the graph is 3.62 GB because 0.38 GB of memory are in use by the operating system.
+For this example, each host has been granted 30.69 GB of memory.
+9.3% of that memory has been used.

 Disk represents the plan space for all services and mounts, which for Dedicated Gen 2 production environments is 50 GB.